Tedmcm/API_PLAID_ALPACA/README.md

-# Unit 5 — How do you like them apps?
+# How do you like them apps?

 ![Financial Planner](Images/financial-planner.png)

 ## Background

-The Consumer Division of Harold's company has decided to offer budgeting and financial planning services to customers.
+The Consumer Division of company X has decided to offer budgeting and financial planning services to customers.
 They want to build a report for customers that links to their banking and investment accounts and automatically refreshes the data and charts on login.
-However, some of the calculations are tricky, and Harold could really use some help connecting the accounts and simulating the retirement investment projections.
+However, some of the calculations are tricky, and they could really use some help connecting the accounts and simulating the retirement investment projections.
 Luckily, there are APIs available to obtain account transactions and fetch retirement portfolio prices.

-In this homework assignment, you will help Harold complete the following tasks:
+In this project, I helped company X complete the following tasks:

 1. [Budget Analysis with Plaid](#Budget-Analysis)